Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ferryden Park has 14 active public transport stops serving a mix of bus routes.
-These stops are served by 13 different routes, collectively facilitating 1,068 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 179 meters from the nearest stop.
-As primarily residential, most residents commute outward.
-Car remains the dominant mode of transport at 87%, while bus usage stands at 8%.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+Ferryden Park has 14 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together facilitate 1,068 weekly passenger trips.
+The area's transport accessibility is considered excellent, with residents typically residing just 179 meters from their nearest transport stop.
+As a predominantly residential zone, most Ferryden Park residents commute outside the area.
+Cars remain the primary mode of transportation, used by 87% of residents, while buses are utilized by 8%.
+The average vehicle ownership per dwelling is 1.2, lower than the regional average.

-According to the 2021 Census, a relatively low 7.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 152 trips per day, equating to approximately 76 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 7.1% of Ferryden Park residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 152 transport trips daily across all routes, equating to approximately 76 weekly trips per individual stop.

 Frequently Asked Questions - Transport